GitHubDragonFly/GitHubDragonFly.github.io/README.md

 - JSON viewers support three.js and assimp JS / JSON formats:
   - JSON Viewer is currently using r147 of three.js and cannot open legacy formats
   - JSON Legacy viewer is using r111 of three.js to support legacy THREE.Geometry:
-    - It is using 3 loaders: ObjectLoader, LegacyJSONLoader and AssimpJSONLoader
+    - It is using 4 loaders: ObjectLoader, BufferGeometryLoader, LegacyJSONLoader and AssimpJSONLoader
-    - It cannot open but it can export to current three.js JSON format
+    - It can open and export current three.js JSON format, with limitations of r111
-    - Some animated models might show as still only
+    - Some old animated models might show as still only
     - It is using old version of OrbitControls
     - It does not include OrbitControlsGzmo for orientation
 - GLTF / FBX / DAE viewers will also export animations to JSON format